Joe Straus: Tenure as speaker

-As Speaker, Straus put an emphasis on bipartisan cooperation, compromise, and on issues such as budget transparency, education, higher education, water and transportation.
+As speaker, Straus put an emphasis on bipartisan cooperation, compromise, and on issues such as budget transparency, education, higher education, water and transportation.
 The state has invested more money in building up emerging universities, such as the University of Texas at San Antonio and the University of Houston.
 With a state budget shortfall looming in 2010 and many beginning to call for higher taxes, Straus publicly called on the House to balance its budget without a tax increase, and the House followed his lead.

 Straus has led the effort to make the state budget more transparent.
 In July 2012, he called on the House Appropriations Committee to begin reducing the amount of money that had collected in General Revenue-Dedicated balances – an accounting technique that legislators and governors increasingly used over 20 years to get the budget certified.
 In the 2013 legislative session, the Legislature reduced the amount of money sitting in those accounts by $1 billion.
 Early in the 2015 session, House leaders pledged to reduce those amounts even further.

 Perhaps Straus' greatest accomplishment was leading the House, along with Chairman Allan Ritter, to make a historic investment in the state's water needs in 2013.
 The legislature approved, and then-Governor Rick Perry signed, legislation that created a revolving loan fund to pay for water supply and conservation projects around the state.
 The plan aimed to provide start-up money to communities that often struggled to get it for needed water projects.
 Straus led the public campaign to approve funding for the water plan, which 73 percent of Texas voters supported in November 2013.

 Straus announced his opposition to President Donald Trump's travel ban against seven predominantly Muslim nations, saying "I am concerned about sending the incorrect message that we are at war with any religion."
 Joining Straus in this position was another Texas Republican, U.S. Representative Will Hurd of Texas's 23rd congressional district.

+Straus was unanimously voted in as speaker.
+The last speaker to have been elected speaker for an equal amount of terms was Pete Laney of Plainview.